 A key part of treatment is keeping track of how well your lungs are working.
-Monitoring your symptoms – what they are, how and when they happen, and how severe they are – is an important part of being able to control your asthma.
+Monitoring your symptoms ï¿½ what they are, how and when they happen, and how severe they are ï¿½ is an important part of being able to control your asthma.

 Sometimes asthma is monitored using a peak flow meter.
 A peak flow (PF) meter measures how fast the air comes out of your lungs.
 It can help you know when your asthma is getting worse, sometimes even before you have symptoms.
 By taking daily peak flow readings, you can learn when to adjust medications to keep asthma under good control.
-Your doctor can also use this information to adjust your treatment plan.
+It is also used to create your asthma action plan (see below).
+Your doctor can use your peak flow readings to adjust your treatment plan in some cases.

 Asthma Action Plan

-Based on your history and asthma severity, you and your doctor will develop a care plan called an asthma action plan.
+Based on your history and asthma severity, you and your doctor will develop a care plan called an “asthma action plan.”
 The asthma action plan describes when and how to use your medicines, actions to take when asthma worsens, and when to seek emergency care.
-Make sure you understand this plan; if not, ask your asthma care provider any questions you may have.
+Make sure you understand this plan.
+If you do not, ask your asthma care provider any questions you may have.

 Your asthma action plan is one of the keys to controlling asthma.
 Keep it readily available to remind you of what you need to do every day to control asthma and what you need to do when symptoms occur.